kszpirak/3iatlas-animation/README.md

 This is an independent educational visualization.
 It does not endorse or refute Loeb's claims — it provides a tool for visualizing and testing the geometry he describes against standard orbital mechanics.

+This project is an exploratory visualization of orbital geometry inspired by public discussions of 3I/ATLAS.
+It is not intended as a definitive physical model.

 ## License

 MIT License - See LICENSE file for details.